vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 Get-Mailbox -RecipientTypeDetails SharedMailbox, RoomMailbox -ResultSize Unlimited | Select-Object PrimarySmtpAddress | Export-CSV <PATH> -NoTypeInformation
 ```

-> Note: You may can see that the excluded users will end up in the report as `FailedToDeliverEmail`, this is normal behavior and you can filter them out in the report.
+> Note: You may see that the excluded users end up in the report as `FailedToDeliverEmail`, this is because the given user is blocked from signing in, such as you shared mailbox identities.
+This is normal behavior and you can filter them out in the report.

 ### Step 3: Progress of the attack simulation
 The attack simulation begins with users receiving credential phishing emails.